clausherther/nfl-dbt/README.md

 ### XA (Transformed Aggregates)
 These models are aggregates of one or more of the models above:
-- `xa_field_goals`: field goal plays only with additional information about kick angle
+- `xa_field_goals`: field goal plays only with additional information about kick angle, to help model field goal success probabilities (e.g. https://calogica.com/pymc3/python/2020/01/10/nfl-field-goals-bayes.html)
+- `xa_fourth_downs`: fourth down, non-field goal attemp plays only, to help with fourth-down-conversion modeling (e.g. https://calogica.com/pymc3/python/2019/12/08/nfl-4thdown-attempts.html)

 ### Notes